brycecaine/sqlpt/README.md

 # sqlpt - SQL Probing Tool

-**`sqlpt`** is a sql probing tool for Python that provides insight into specific parts of sql queries.
+**`sqlpt`** is a probing tool for Python that helps to inspect and modify sql statements.
+Its goal is to allow sql statements to be more visible in the application development process and to allow capturing, reusing, and modifying sql-statement components.
-`sqlpt` is to a sql query as a multimeter is to a circuit board.

 # Example